arduino/ArduinoCore-samd/README.md

 Technical information on the new PinDescription table format is now in the README.md that accompanies each board variant.
 See board variants above.

+### Note that in 1.6.18-beta-b1 a new compact table format was added.
+The standard PinDescription table uses 12 bytes per pin.
+Define PIN_DESCRIPTION_TABLE_SIMPLE to use a more compact format that uses only 4 bytes per pin (currently only available for the D11 chips).
+In this case, the PinType, PinAttribute, and GCLKCCL columns are not used (they are not required).
+Additionally, the SetPortPin() and SetExtIntADC() macros are used to pack Port and Pin into the PortPin column, and ExtInt and ADCChannelNumber into the ExtIntADC column.
+Note that external libraries that reference the PinDescription table directly (uncommon) will no longer work.
+This define can be combined with the PIN_MAP_COMPACT define, which is available in variant.h of the D11 variants.
+This can save from 10's to over 200 bytes.

 ### Note that a new column (GCLKCCL) was added for 1.6.8-beta-b0.
 MATTAIRTECH_ARDUINO_SAMD_VARIANT_COMPLIANCE in variant.h is used to track versions.
 If using board variant files with the old format, the new core will still read the